 How Many Seeds in a Pumpkin? by Margaret McNamara

-World Record Pumpkin Grown in RI on YouTube is 2 minute news story from 2015 showing a record breaking pumpkin
+World Record Pumpkin Grown in RI on YouTube is a 2-minute news story from 2015 showing a record-breaking pumpkin

 The Pumpkin Life Cycle Song on YouTube is a catchy song played while showing photos of growing pumpkins.

 All About Pumpkins! is a short video on YouTube with photos and a song about the pumpkin life cycle.
 Perfect for preschoolers!

 Pumpkins, Gourds, and More! on YouTube is about a kindergarten trip to a pumpkin patch and a comparison of pumpkins and gourds.

 8 Cool Facts About Pumpkins on YouTube is full of interesting and random facts about pumpkins as told by a child.